 Patients with addictions receive additional therapy, along with education about addictions.
 They are encouraged to attend 12-step meetings such as Alcoholics Anonymous and Narcotics Anonymous.

-is also the director of Clinical Training for The Menninger Clinic and an assistant professor in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
+is the director of Clinical Training for The Menninger Clinic and an associate professor in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.

 Dr. Daza earned her doctorate in Clinical Psychology from the University of Houston, from which she also graduated magna cum laude with a bachelor's degree in Psychology.
 She completed an internship at the University of Texas Medical Branch in Galveston, Texas, and a post-doctoral fellowship at the University of Texas M.D.
 Anderson Cancer Center.